hmartiro/confluence_to_notion/README.md

 ### 3) Set your Notion cookie

-Open chrome dev tools (Fn + F12) to the Application tab.
+In a browser session where you're logged into Notion.so, open:
-Scroll down and find Cookies -> `notion.so`.
+`chrome://settings/cookies/detail?site=www.notion.so`

-Find the name column `token_v2` and copy the value of it.
+Find the `token_v2` entry and copy the Content.

 Set this as an environment variable as follows:
 `export NOTION_TOKEN=8e8ec87b5cf11f4e354fb1d145f78ca...`